Professor of Practice

 Balmond’s design approach engages inner organisational systems - a process based on rigorous research.
 Balmond has spent over 40 years investigating the relationship between form and the very roots of order at the core of life.

 This scientific methodology allows Balmond to create alternate theoretical models and negotiate new emergent forms by experimentation.
 Before setting up Balmond Studio in 2011, Balmond was Deputy Chairman of Arup.
 He was also Chairman of Arup’s European Building Division, and ran the critically acclaimed design group, AGU (Advanced Geometry Unit).
 His pioneering work with the AGU, and collaborations with internationally renowned architects, brought Balmond’s unique design philosophy to the global stage.
 Balmond has also taught at some of the world’s most influential design and architectural institutions.
-He was formerly the Paul Philippe Cret Chair (2005 to 2015) at Penn Design, University of Pennsylvania, where he founded the Non-Linear Systems Organization (NSO) and remains a part of the associated faculty as Professor of Architecture.
+He was formerly the Paul Philippe Cret Chair (2005 to 2015) at the University of Pennsylvania Stuart Weitzman School of Design where he founded the Non-Linear Systems Organization (NSO) and remains a part of the associated faculty as Professor of Architecture.
 He has also been Visiting Saarinen Professor at Yale University School of Architecture, 1997- 2002; Professor at LSE Urban Cities Programme, 2002-2004; and Visiting Kenzo Tange critic, Harvard Graduate School of Architecture, 2000.